RedisLabs/redis-enterprise-k8s-docs/README.md

 </br> </br>

-## How to connect to Redis Enterprise Software web console?
+## Connect to Redis Enterprise Software web console

 The username and password for the web console are stored in a secret with the Redis Enterprise Cluster name on the k8s. in order to connect to the web console the port-forward or load balancer can be used.